Preparing Children for Therapy

 Afterwards, you might think about taking your child to the park or some other activity they enjoy to promote an association of reward with therapy time.

-Insight has several child therapists who specialize in treating children form ages 3 to 17 years.
-Please visit our therapists page to find one who may be right for your family.
+Insight has several child therapists who specialize in treating children from ages 3 to 17 years.
+Please contact us to learn more or to book an appointment.